Motivate Your Team to Learn

 1. The challenge.
 Identify one or two current learning challenges for your team.
 This might include how team member decisions affect EBITDA or profit margins; research on social media opportunities; strengthening sales (or closing) skills; aligning marketing material with products, sales, and service; etc.

 2. Just the facts.
-What are the main concepts or facts that you need to convey?
+What are the main concepts or points that you need to convey?
 At the most elementary level, this should include MCS (Main facts-Core concepts-Simplified description).

 3. Visual keys.
 Do you have visual keys to simplify understanding of the main concepts?
-When considering a skill building program, review your materials to be sure you have embedded visual keys for understanding of the core concepts.
-If you are considering a general organizational initiative, can you create a visual key to be used in all in-house communications or on t-shirts or banners?
+When considering a skill-building program, please review your materials to ensure you have embedded visible keys for knowledge of the core concepts.
+If you are considering a general organizational initiative, can you create a visual key for all in-house communications or on t-shirts or banners?

 4. Dashboard.
-Measure the outcomes expected.
-You can’t just expect your team to get smarter by accident, or that they would take personal accountability without knowing for what, why, or how.
-Additionally, my client experience indicates great success with setting realistic expectations.
-That is not over reaching as your start point.
-Of course you could expect your team to read a book each and every week, but to expect that level of discipline the first week you determine this goal and to begin to measure is a certain path to disappointment.
+Measure the expected outcomes.
+You can’t just hope your team sgets more brilliant by accident or take personal accountability without knowing for what, why, or how.
+Additionally, my client experience indicates excellent success with setting realistic expectations.
+That is not overreaching as your starting point.
+Of course, you could expect your team to read a book every week, but to expect that level of discipline the first week you determine this goal and begin to measure is a sure path to disappointment.

-Now let’s add the practical application that our clients are looking for.
-Application that includes the consideration that you may try the above takeaways and the steps listed with no practical effect on (some) team members.
+Now, let’s add the practiapplicationsioat our clients secluded, considering that you may try the above takeaways and the listed steps with no beneficial effect on (some) team members.
 This does happen and must be considered.
 First, let me say that you’ll have less and less of this challenge as you hire more and more “A-players."
-For more information on A-players read this Forbes article "The Importance Of Hiring 'A-Players" by Vick Vaishnavi.
+For more information on A-players, read this Forbes article "The Importance Of Hiring 'A-Players" by Vick Vaishnavi.